kubernetes/enhancements/keps/sig-scheduling/4832-async-postfilter/README.md

     heartbeats, leader election, etc.)
 -->

-No. Just move the existing API calls from `PostFilter` to `AsyncPostFilter`.
+No. Just move the existing API calls from `PostFilter` into goroutines.

 ###### Will enabling / using this feature result in introducing new API types?